mkht/PSOpenAI/README.md

 ----
 ## Changelog
+### 1.4.0
+ - Add a new command [Enter-ChatGPT](/Docs/Enter-ChatGPT.md).
+You can communicate with ChatGTP interactively on the console.

 ### 1.3.0
  - Add `-Stream` option for `Request-ChatGPT` and `Request-TextCompletion`.
  - The AI model `code-davinci-edit-001` has been outdated.